curiouseagle/my-awesome-project/README.md

 # my-awesome-project

-Created to learn how to use git
+Project created to learn how to use git.